Bank of England more upbeat on economy but in no rush on rates

 The BoE said that its central forecasts were now all based on market interest rate expectations, but that did not mean that it believed these rate expectations were correct.

-The Canadian said that without the long-term guidance, Britain's economy would be at risk of premature increases in borrowing costs in markets.

-"Let's say we didn't have forward guidance in August ... the discussion would be 'Is the Bank going to raise rates today?'
-No one is asking that question today, and rightly so, because that would be foolish, that would put us in a position of taking a recovery which is finally taking hold and basically pulling the rug out from under it," he said.

-Based on market interest rate expectations, the BoE expects inflation to fall below its 2 percent target at the start of 2015 - six months earlier than it had expected in August.
+Nonetheless, on this basis it expects inflation to fall below its 2 percent target at the start of 2015 - six months earlier than it had expected in August.

 Britain's economic output remains well below pre-crisis levels, however, unlike in most other major economies, and the belief that there is a large amount of unused capacity in Britain is what makes the BoE want to keep rates on hold.